Group Study Sessions - Summer 2015

 REACH offers undergraduate students the option of virtual tutoring for all virtual courses and onsite courses offered through the LRC.
 Our virtual tutoring sessions make getting help easy and convenient.
 Virtual tutors use chat and/or video chat to help students.
 Sessions are conducted using Collaborate in Blackboard classrooms created for tutoring.

-You can sign up for a virtual tutoring session by submitting the Online Tutoring Request form.
+You can sign up for a virtual tutoring session by submitting the Request for Online Tutoring.

 If you are enrolled in a virtual course in the summer supported by REACH, you will receive an e-mail regarding the opportunity for virtual tutoring.